Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Acknowledgments

 \section{Acknowledgments}

-I thank the referees of the paper for their very useful help for improving the redaction of this paper, and for pointing me to Kendall's `Coupling From and Into The Past' method (the name is by Wilson).
-I also thank Sandro Gallo, Antonio Galves and Florencia Leonardi (Numec, Sao Paulo) for stimulating discussions on chains of infinite memory.
-This work was supported by USP-COFECUB (grant 2009.1.820.45.8).
+We would like to thank the reviewers for their help in improving the redaction of this paper and for pointing out Kendall's `coupling from and into the past' method (named by Wilson).
+We further thank Sandro Gallo, Antonio Galves, and Florencia Leonardi (Numec, Sao Paulo) for the stimulating discussions on chains of infinite memory.
+This work received support from USP-COFECUB (grant 2009.1.820.45.8).